Distant and Close

 Though the Japanese dialect was spoken almost exclusively by individuals of Japanese origin until the mid-18th century, it is now largely a vernacular utilized by young white men who decorate their apartments with traditional Japanese prints and are devoted fans of manga [i.e. anime] artist Hayao Miyazaki.
 In fact, if present trends continue, we predict that within several decades the Japanese language will be spoken almost exclusively by fair-skinned twentysomething U.S. citizens who regularly purchase packaged seaweed snacks from small Asian markets and watch Akira Kurosawa films several times per month.

 Needless to say, the report is a fiction: the news organization that produced the article was the satirical publication The Onion.
 As is generally the case with such humor, though, the joke has a basis in reality.
-The Japanese language, and cultural products originally created in it, enjoy a level of popularity and prestige among English speakers—and indeed all around the world—that no other non-Western language or culture can match.
+The Japanese language, and cultural products originally created in it, enjoy a high level of popularity and prestige among English speakers—and indeed all around the world.
 This phenomenon is evident in all sorts of different areas beyond the now ubiquitous manga and anime: fashion (Issey Miyake, A Bathing Ape, Comme des Garçons, Uniqlo), art (Kusama Yayoi, Murakami Takashi, Nara Yoshitomo), food (sushi is everywhere, as are Japanese ingredients such as yuzu, “wagyu beef,” “jidori chicken,” and “kurobuta pork”).
 The Onion article simply played in its witty way on the seeming strangeness of the fact that so many people outside Japan feel so deeply connected to things Japanese.

 The extent to which Japanese cultural products have become part of the cultural landscape in places as far-flung as Australia, Korea, and Russia is all the more remarkable given how little contact there was between the inhabitants of the islands we now know as Japan and most of the rest of the world until the latter half of the nineteenth century.
 Until then, Japan participated, along with various other East Asian states, in a world that was centered on China.